All posts

 • Bridges connect to Discord, Slack, Telegram, WhatsApp, and more

-• No vendor lock-in—switch clients while keeping your identity
+• No vendor lock-in: switch clients while keeping your identity

 Discord Parity Score: 7/10

-| Feature | Matrix/Element | Discord | |---------|---------------|---------| | End-to-End Encryption | ✅ Yes (E2EE rooms) | ❌ No | | Self-Hosting | ✅ Free & open | ❌ Prohibited per ToS | | Voice/Video Quality | Good (Jitsi integration) | Excellent (native) | | Server Discovery | Manual federation | Built-in directory | | Mobile Notifications | Reliable | Excellent | | File Size Limits | 10MB-100MB (varies) | 25MB (free), 500MB (Nitro) |
+| Feature | Matrix/Element | Discord | |---------|---------------|---------| | End-to-End Encryption | Yes (E2EE rooms) | No | | Self-Hosting | Free and open | Prohibited per ToS | | Voice/Video Quality | Good (Jitsi integration) | Excellent (native) | | Server Discovery | Manual federation | Built-in directory | | Mobile Notifications | Reliable | Excellent | | File Size Limits | 10MB-100MB (varies) | 25MB (free), 500MB (Nitro) |

 Self-Hosting Difficulty: Moderate (30-60 minutes for Docker setup)

-Best For: Activists, privacy-conscious communities, organizations requiring compliance-grade security
+Best For: Activists, privacy-conscious communities, organizations requiring compliance-grade security.

-Migration Path: Use Discord-Matrix bridge to maintain dual presence during transition.
+Migration Path: Use the Discord-Matrix bridge to maintain dual presence during transition.
 Export Discord history using third-party tools before the March deadline.

-2. Revolt: The Closest Discord Clone
+2. Revolt/Stoat: The Closest Discord Clone

 Key Features: